cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 $ mkdir recipes-app
 ```

-The use of a separate layer for the application allows us to use “`bitake app`” (or whatever you might change it to as directed in the `layer.conf` file, in the “`BBFILE_COLLECTIONS +="app"`” label).
+<mark>**&check; Note:**  The use of a separate layer for the application allows us to use “`bitake app`” (or whatever you might change it to as directed in the `layer.conf` file, in the “`BBFILE_COLLECTIONS +="app"`” label).
 This allows you to build the application very quickly without having to rebuild anything else… as long as you are using `scp` to copy the binary over to the BBGW.
-If you wish to include it in the root filesystem so that it’s part of the SD card, then you also need to use “`bitbake arag-afer-image`”, but this, again, will not take long, only a few minutes as the parts it requires are already built and it’s simply creating the final root filesystem to burn onto the SD card.
+If you wish to include it in the root filesystem so that it’s part of the SD card, then you also need to use “`bitbake arag-afer-image`”, but this, again, will not take long, only a few minutes as the parts it requires are already built and it’s simply creating the final root filesystem to burn onto the SD card.</mark>

 ### Step 6.
 Create the BitBake Recipe for the App